yashwanth373/yashwanth373/README.md

 - 👋 Hi, I’m Yashwanth reddy
 - 👀 I’m interested in Developing websites or mobile apps
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning Azure Services for Data Analytics.
 - 💞️ I’m looking to collaborate on Web Development Projects
 - 📫 You can reach me by mailing to jyashwanthreddy373@gmail.com